Healthy Homes Assessment ?t?ne

 Rental Property Home Assessments ?t?ne

-The areas of rental property that are affected through Health Homes Standards.
+The areas of rental property that are affected by Healthy Homes Standards.
 Healthy Homes Standards in ?t?ne include each:

 • Living Room